alphagov/govuk-frontend/docs/contributing/application-architecture.md

 - `package/` **contains auto-generated files**

   package published on npm.
-  Consume all of govuk-frontend through a single package.
+  Consume all of moaland-frontend through a single package.

 - `src/`